Vincennes phase

-The Vincennes phase is a Mississippian culture phase dating from 1100-1350 CE.
+The Vincennes phase is a Mississippian culture phase dating from 1100 to 1350 CE.
 This poorly-understood phase occupied much of the Lower Wabash Valley in western Indiana and eastern Illinois.
-Robert Barth proposed that the Vincennes phase evolved from the Allison-Lamotte culture, however this isn't universally agreed upon.
+Robert Barth proposed that the Vincennes phase evolved from the Allison-Lamotte culture, however this is not universally agreed upon.
 The Vincennes phase people were agriculturalists, dependant on maize to sustain their population.
 They were a multi-ethnic people, composed of cultural traits from Middle Mississippian, Upper Mississippian, Fort Ancient, and Woodland cultures.

 Etchison complex

 This complex is defined by strong relations with Cahokia, with a lack of the typical Vincennes ceramics found in the southern Vincennes area.
 The focal point of the complex is the Collins site, a multi-mound ceremonial center.
 This is the earliest Mississippian settlement in the region, and thought to stem from a Cahokian attempt to spread the Mississippian religion.
 Joshua Wells posits a conjoining of the Etchison Complex and Southern Vincennes cultural area as a hegemonic Vincennes phase.